CoorpAcademy/connect-migration-store/README.md

 > Connect Migration Store for express

-This lib is here to help you migrate from an existing session store to another.
+This lib is here to help you **migrate from an existing session store to another** without disconnecting your users.

 ## Installation

-Project can be found on npm, and installed with a classic
+Project can be found on npm, and installed with a classic `npm i`.

 ```sh
   npm install --save connect-migration-store
 ```

 ## Usage
-To use migration store, you need to instantiate your the migration store with two store: the original one you want to migrate from, and the new one you want to migrate to.
+To use migration store, you need to instantiate your migration store with two store: the original one you want to migrate from, and the new one you want to migrate to.
 Then you can feed it to the session express middleware.

-Here is below an example migrating from *redis* to *dynamodb*.
+Here is below an example migrating from *redis* to *dynamodb*:

 ```js
 const express = require('express');